20hertz/TimeBurn/README.md

 - **Persistent Configuration:** Managed by `TimerManager` and stored in an App Group, the permanent settings (timer name, active duration, rest duration, round count, and sound setting) are maintained across sessions.
 - **Ephemeral State:** Managed by `TimerEngine`, which handles countdowns, phase transitions (idle, active, rest, completed), and round management in memory.
-- **Synchronization:** The `WatchConnectivityProvider` handles data transfer between iOS and watchOS.
+- **Synchronization:** The `WatchConnectivityProvider` architecture handles data transfer between iOS and watchOS using a class hierarchy approach.
 When a user performs an action on one device, that device becomes the "lead device" and immediately applies the action locally, then sends the change to the other device for synchronization.

 ---